The information below is organized in three key sections:

 Levels of licensure in MA include the provisional, initial, and the professional license.

 Successful completion of BU program requirements leads to endorsement for initial licensure to the MA Department of Elementary and Secondary Education (DESE).
 Program endorsement, along with successful completion of the Massachusetts Tests for Educator Licensure (MTELs), enables students to receive an initial license as an educator in Massachusetts.
 The initial license is valid for five years and may be renewed once for an additional five years.

 - Create a profile on ELAR and obtain a MEPID number.
 The MEPID number is a unique identifier that is required to register for MTEL and to apply for licensure.

 - Apply for the initial license.

-- Complete BU approved program requirements, and apply for graduation.
+- Complete BU-approved program requirements, and apply for graduation.

 Teach in Other States

 Questions?
-Contact Office of Professional Preparation.
+Contact the Professional Preparation Office.